An Aggregation Scheme for Increased Power: Simulations

 \subsubsection{Effect 3}

 We now examine what occurs in cases where the theory behind interventions of this sort entirely fails.
-This may arise either because the intervention does not work as hypothesized or perhaps because the intervention does not fall within this broad class of interventions providing supplemental instruction.
+This does not necessarily mean the intervention does not provide a benefit, just that it does not work as hypothesized by the theory of the intervention.
+Instead, effects may accumulate in a different fashion.
 Here, we impose an artificial treatment effect on all treatment observations such that $\tau_{ijk} \sim N(l,2.5*l)$ for $l = 1, \dots, 10$.
 Note that while the aggregate effect is still positive, any given student may be negatively affected.
 Furthermore, effects are neither stacked nor persistent across time.
 We present these results in Figure \ref{fig:power_3}.

-We immediately observe that while the school random effects model and flat weighting slightly outperform {PWRD} aggregation, this improvement is minimal and never exceeds 3\%.
-For larger effect sizes, we are able to reject under any of the three schemes.
-From these simulations, it is clear that our method provides substantial gains in power in situations where the theory behind the intervention holds.
-When the theory does not hold, we see marginal decreases in our ability to detect an effect.
+We observe that while the standard methods outperform PWRD aggregation, this improvement is minimal and never exceeds 3\%.
+For example, with an imposed effect of size 5 (on the border between a moderate and large effect), the standard methods accurately reject a null hypothesis of no effect 59.6\% of the time.
+PWRD aggregation, on the other hand, rejects the null hypothesis 58.9\% of the time.
+For effect sizes greater than 6 (roughly $0.25\sigma)$, we are able to reject frequently under any of the three schemes.
+From these simulations, it is clear that PWRD aggregation provides substantial gains in power in situations when the theory of the intervention holds.
+While an effect accumulating in a manner similar to Effect 3 may be more common than either Effect 1 or Effect 2, our simulations show only marginal decreases in its ability to reject the null hypothesis when the assumptions fail.
+In this scenario, we did not require the additional protection against a failure in the intervention's theory offered by simultaneously implementing PWRD aggregation and flat weighting through the step-down Dunnett procedure.

-\section{{PWRD} analysis findings}
+\section{{PWRD} Analysis Findings}

-This section presents results for BURST and for the 2006 Massachusetts Healthcare Reform discussed in Section~\ref{subsec:romneycare} using {PWRD} aggregation and commonly applied alternative methods.